 Academics & Research Work

-I got two degrees in Computer Science from Cornell University:
+I have two degrees in Computer Science from Cornell University:

 - Bachelor of Science in 2015